-- Acute Arthritis — acute arthritis is, as the name implies, a short term bout with arthritis, usually due to injury, infection.
+Acute arthritis is, as the name implies, a short term bout with arthritis, usually due to injury, infection.

 Anyone may develop mild to severe osteoarthritis, although those who are overweight or have sustained injury are more prone.

-Higher on the severity scale, it can be a painful and immobilizing type of arthritis, with symptoms quite similar to rheumatoid arthritis and is not limited by age.
+Higher on the severity scale, it can be a painful and immobilizing type of arthritis, with symptoms quite similar to rheumatoid arthritis.
+This form is not limited by age.

 Rheumatoid arthritis may develop abruptly or over time, however most individuals will experience many symptoms within five years, and some are unable to work after a decade.

-- Juvenile Rheumatoid Arthritis — as the name implies, it is the version of rheumatoid arthritis affecting children under the age of 18; even infants can be impacted by JRA, also called Still’s Disease.
+As the name implies, it is the version of rheumatoid arthritis affecting children under the age of 18; even infants can be impacted by JRA, also called Still’s Disease.

 Ratings You Can Expect

 Your past health, current health, and family history will all play a role in determining what risk classification you’ll get.
-You could even be denied.

-So, what health related factors are underwriters looking for when evaluating someone for life insurance with arthritis?
+So, what health-related factors are underwriters looking for when evaluating someone for life insurance with arthritis?

 - Your current age

-- Your age at diagnosis
+- Your age at initial diagnosis

 - Your type of arthritis